SeanJM/flatman-client/README.md

     class : 'this-class', // Will actually trigger the components `addClass` method onclick : function () {}, // onclick and onClick are functionally identical onClick : function () {},
-    componentMethod : [ Array ] // This will be applied to the method as a list of arguments componentMethod2 : argument // Will be passed as a single argument to your method },
+    componentMethod : argument // Will be passed as a single argument to your method },
   'text' // Will trigger the `text` method for the component );
 ```

-### I don't have mehtods for `...`
+### I don't have methods for `...`

 That's okay, if you are missing methods with the exception of
 - `appendTo`